Athukorala/oom-notifier/README.md

-# Application Name: notifier
+# Application Name: OOM Notifier
- _OOM Assignment - Simple social media desktop application_
+OOM Assignment - Simple social media desktop application

+##How to run this project?

+**Additional dependencies used**

+_(Those dependencies are installed automatically after run with gradle)_

+* javax.mail (version: 1.4.7) <- Used for sending emails
+* JUnit (version: 5.8.1) <- Used for build tool

 **Gradle Installation & Run**

 Guidance Link: https://docs.gradle.org/current/userguide/installation.html

-Project Run Commands (gradle)
+After you set up the gradle, follow below command to run the application.

-  For Linux:    `./gradlew run`
+if you are using Linux/Unix:    `./gradlew run`

-  For Windows:  `gradle run`
+if you are using Windows:  `gradle run`